Income inequality in Brazil: Taxation

 Brazil's heavy taxes built into consumer prices include high taxes on foods, which burdens the poor.
 The tax load of those in the higher income brackets earning more than 30 times the minimum wage a month amounted to 26.3 per cent.
 In contrast, those with a monthly income of less than twice the minimum wage were taxed almost twice the amount at 48.8 percent.

 High land ownership concentration

 The expansion of an export- driven agribusiness has led to land ownership concentration (IBGE census reports a GINI index of 0.872).
 The government implemented an agrarian reform that has resettled many family farms, which employ about 74% of agricultural workers.
 However, land ownership concentration was reported to be high even in areas where family farms are settled.
-This is an issue with regards to income inequality as family farms find it hard to compete with large-scale producers and large, centralized land.
+This is an issue with regard to income inequality as family farms find it hard to compete with large-scale producers and large, centralized land.